 Read here for all the tips on capturing great photographs from the sky.

 Compositions in Wildlife Photography

-Compositions relate to how the objects and subjects are put together or ‘composed’ in the frame.
+Compositions relate to how the objects and subjects are put together or “composed” in the frame.
 We are in control of how all of the visual elements connect.

-The composition that most wildlife photographers use is the rule of the thirds.
+The composition that most wildlife photographers use is the rule of thirds.
 This is a go-to composition to make the image more interesting.

 Read more here and give it a go on your next expedition.

-When it comes to compositions, photographers tend to go for the same again and again.
+With composition, photographers tend to go for the same again and again.

 One way to look at a scene is by focusing on the light.
-Wait for the subjects to approach the scene, instead of trying to work around the subject.
+Wait for the subjects to approach the scene instead of trying to work around the subject.